stakater-archive/tbd-cd-workflow/README.md

 **A 1:** The answer is that refactorings must be broken up into changes which incrementally move toward the desired end-state without breaking anything in the meantime.
 It’s a skill, but it can be done!

+**Q 2:** I’ve seen many teams losing time every day trying to fix flaky integration tests?

+**A 2:** I don’t think there are well-known solutions.
+This is something the entire industry is struggling with.
+We should double-down on unit tests, and not write as many integration tests.
+We should try to design our code such that bigger and bigger pieces could be tested using the unit testing style.

 # References